Sameer0831/Python-Projects/README.md

   - Implementing try-except blocks to manage and handle exceptions gracefully.
   - Ensuring robust code by anticipating and managing potential errors.

-- **Object-Oriented Programming (OOP)**:
-  - Creating and using classes and objects to model real-world entities.
-  - Implementing inheritance, polymorphism, encapsulation, and abstraction.

 - **Basic Algorithms**:
   - Implementing simple algorithms for sorting, searching, and other common tasks.
   - Understanding the logic and efficiency behind basic algorithmic solutions.